-Also, contemporary terrazzo designers are now pushing the boundaries of which aggregates can be used, and indeed creating terrazzo flooring that feature extra large chips or chards of aggregate mixed in to great effect – ideal if you are looking to create a truly bold statement floor.
+Also, contemporary terrazzo designers are now pushing the boundaries of which aggregates can be used, and creating terrazzo flooring that feature extra large chips or shards of aggregate mixed in to great effect – ideal if you are looking to create a truly bold statement floor.

 An example of a very bold custom-made terrazzo with extra large aggregate chips.

 The terrazzo mix can then be set into tiles and panels or poured in situ (it can also be set into molds to create custom-built installations such as outdoor furniture, bathtubs or kitchen countertops).

 When terrazzo is poured in situ onto large areas of floor, metal expansion or divider strips are used to delineate the floor into sections to avoid cracking (the strips are laid in the parts of the floor that are most likely to crack, which force the crack to happen along the join rather than in the center of the section).